 Starting at data ingest, Graylog uses a message journal to commit data to disk, preventing data loss in case of a network outage or if indexes or searches fail.
 Graylog seamlessly provides data replication and data recovery without requiring additional components.
 This approach allows the user to be confident that there will be no data loss, even in periods of peak or unusual usage.
 This fault-tolerant capability is critically important to any business that cannot afford to have missing data.

+Graylog scales to petabyte levels with an elegant design of only three components.
 Splunk can execute load balancing only through dramatic changes in management of the infrastructure as well as the addition of another server role.
 Graylog is fault-tolerant by design and requires no further components for it to operate in a distributed, load-balanced manner.
-Therefore, the Graylog environment easily scales up for high velocity, high volume periods, then can scale back down to normal data flow as appropriate based on data load.
+Therefore, the Graylog environment easily scales up to meet any size workload from one or two gigabytes to several terabytes per day, then can scale back down to normal data flow as appropriate based on data load.

 For complete data fidelity and replication from ingest to presentation, the complexity of an environment using Splunk increases quickly.
 To include data replication, remote host data source management, and search high availability, a Splunk installation requires a minimum of six unique server roles, increasing the administrative burden on its administrators, and therefore the cost.
 A similar environment in Graylog requires only two roles.